verdi327/akismet/README.md

 title: Spam test - Will this plugin do what it says!
 post: love vashikaran, love vashikaran specialist,919828891153 love vashikaran special black magic specialist hurry hurry love now
 ````
 Now, go to `/sidekiq/scheduler` and find the `CheckForSpamPosts` jobs and trigger it.
-Now, go to `/admin` and look for the tab that says `Akismet` in the menu bar.
+Now, as an admin, go to `/admin` and look for the tab that says `Akismet` in the menu bar.
 Upon clicking you should see the post with some additional info about it.

 ## Debugging
 Some basic logging has been added.
 Check out `/logs` and search for `[akismet]`.
 It will log when the job started running and info about posts that it found that it believes are spam.

-For testing purposes, you can also trigger the job whenever you want by going to `/sidekiq/scheduler` if you are an admin.
-Look for a job called `CheckForSpamPosts`
+## Contributing
+Help make this plugin better by submitting a PR.
+It's as easy as 1-2-3

+* fork the repo
+* create a feature branch
+* rebase off master and send the pr

 This project uses MIT-LICENSE.